 Value and price are distinct concepts that often get conflated.
-In our view, Urbit address space has value for four fundamental reasons: it’s scarce; it has utility; it’s tradeable with increasing liquidity; and it has network effect.
-Price, on the other hand, is always a function of supply and demand.
+In our view, Urbit address space has value for four fundamental reasons: it’s scarce; it has utility; it has some limited liquidity; and it has network effect.
+Price, on the other hand, is always a function of supply and demand, and it's not something we – as builders – concern ourselves with very much.
 Let’s take a look at these fundamentals within the Urbit ecosystem.

 256 galaxies, ~65,000 stars, ~4B planets.